 This approach is part of a concept called Crime Prevention Through Environmental Design (CPTED), which uses smart design to naturally discourage criminal activity.
 By maintaining clear lines of sight and establishing well-defined entry points, you make your facility a less appealing target.
 Regular checks by a mobile security patrol can further reinforce your perimeter, ensuring its integrity day and night.

-Implementing Surveillance and Monitoring
+Setting Up Smart Surveillance and Monitoring

 Effective surveillance gives you the eyes and ears you need to monitor your facility around the clock.
 High-quality CCTV cameras—whether they are bullet, dome, or PTZ (pan-tilt-zoom) models—should be placed at all entrances, exits, loading docks, and critical storage areas.
 Modern systems often include advanced features like motion detection, low-light visibility, and even AI analytics that can automatically flag suspicious activity.